 For the six months ended December 31, 2005, net product sales decreased by 9% to \$49.4 million over the same period of 2004 as growth in the other products could not overcome the decline in U.S. and Canadian sales of Abelcet.
 The Abelcet sales decline was due to competitive market conditions from both other lipid amphotericin B products and other classes of antifungal products.
-During the six months ended December 31, 2005, U.S. and Canadian Abelcet sales were down \$9.7 million or 31% as compared to the six months ended December 31, 2004 driven mainly by a reduction in volume.
-The \$3.2 million or 33% increase in revenue for Oncaspar was related to the adoption of Oncaspar in certain protocols by hospitals and cooperative groups resulting in an increase in demand for the product as well as the effect of a price increase in December 2004.
+During the six months ended December 31, 2005, U.S. and Canadian Abelcet sales were down \$9.7 million or 31% as compared to the six months ended December 31, 2005 due to the six months ended December 31, 2004 driven mainly by a reduction in volume.
+The \$3.2 million or 33% increase in revenue for Oncaspar was related to the adoption of Oncaspar in certain protocols by hospitals and cooperative groups resulting in an increase in demand for the product as well as the effect of a price increase in December 204.
 The 10% growth in Adagen sales for the six months ended December 31, 2005 as compared to the same period in 2004 was primarily driven by an increase in volume over the prior year, as well as a higher weighted average price.
-DepoCyt net sales were slightly higher in the six months ended December 31, 2005 compared to the same prior-year period due primarily to increased use by neuro-oncologists because of its more convenient dosing schedule as compared to the native forms of L-asparaginase.
+DepoCyt net sales were slightly higher in the six months ended December 31, 2005 compared to the same prior-year period due primarily to increased us by neuro-oncologists because of its more convenient dosing schedule as compared to the native forms of L-asparaginase.

 Net product sales for the fiscal year ended June 30, 2005 decreased by 8% to \$99.2 million from the year earlier.
-The decrease in net product sales was attributable to a decline in U.S. and Canadian sales of Abelcet due to continued competitive market conditions.
-During the year ended June 30, 2005, U.S. and Canadian Abelcet sales declined 24% from the prior fiscal year to \$51.2 million.
+The decrease in net product sales was attributable to a decline in U.S. and Canadian sales of Abeleet due to continued competitive market conditions.
+During the year ended June 30, 2005, U.S. and Canadian Abeleet sales declined 24% from the prior fiscal year to \$51.2 million.
 Oncaspar net sales increased 17% to \$21.2 million for the year ended June 30, 2005, from \$18.1 million in the twelve-month period ended June 30, 2004 due primarily to a higher weighted average price.
-Adagen net sales were \$19.3 million, up 13% over the fiscal year ended June 30, 2004.
-The growth in Adagen sales for the fiscal year ended June 30, 2005 was driven in part by an increase in the volume over the prior year, as well as a higher weighted-average price.
-DepoCyt net sales were \$7.5 million for the fiscal year ended June 30, 2005, as compared to \$5.0 million for the year ended June 30, 2004 due primarily to increased demand, which reflected more focused sales and marketing efforts, and to a lesser extent a higher weighted average price.
+Adagen net sales were \$19.3 million, up 13% over the fiscal year ended June 30, 2005, as compared to \$5.0 million for the year ended due 30, 2005 was driven in part by an increase in the volume over the prior year, as well as a higher weighted-average price.
+DepoCyt net sales were \$7.5 million for the fiscal year ended June 30, 2005, as compared to \$5.0 million for the year ended due 30, 2004 due primarily to increased demand, which reflected more focused sales and marketing efforts, and to a lesser extent a higher weighted average price.